VaagenIM/EtikettServer/README.md

 variant = "qr"  # "qr" or "barcode", default: "qr"
 ```

-### GET `/preview`
+### GET & POST `/preview`
-Returns a preview of the label in the browser, with a button to print it.
+Returns a preview of the label, useful for getting a preview of the label before printing.

-### GET `/preview_raw`
-Same as above, but only returns the image.
-Useful for embedding in other applications.

 ### POST `/print`
 Prints the label to the connected printer.
 (Requires setup of printer in `api.py`)